 Alison Parsons, an accountant at accountancy firm Albert Goodman: “Don’t wait!
 If you haven’t started preparing, check the ICO’s 12-step guide, detailing the rights that every individual will have under the new regulations.”

-Three articles you should read now to prepare for the GDPR
+Three articles you should read now to manage the GDPR

-We have written a series of articles that will help you and your business to prepare for the GDPR.
+We have written a series of articles that will help you and your business to manage the GDPR and your processes.

 GDPR: A Guide For Small Businesses